Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrStorageClassificationMapping.md

 PS C:\> $currentJob = Remove-AzureRmRecoveryServicesAsrStorageClassificationMapping -StorageClassificationMapping $StorageClassificationMapping
 ```

-Starts the deletion of passed storage classification mapping and returns the job for tracking.
+Starts the deletion of specified storage classification mapping and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -InputObject
-{{Fill InputObject Description}}
+The input object to the cmdlet: The ASR storage classification mapping object corresponding to the ASR storage classification mapping to be deleted.

 ```yaml
 Type: ASRStorageClassificationMapping